justanotherkiwi/SimpleSSL/README.md

 ## Usage:

-If you download the binary file simple place into /bin/ and run simplessl If you download the shell script run the following commands:
+All you need to do is grant executable rights to the shell script and place into the /bin or /usr/bin folder.

 ```bash
 chmod +x ./simplessl.sh